freenas/freenas-docs/userguide/system.rst

 Keys are viewed or modified by going to :menuselection:`System --> SSH Keypairs` and clicking |ui-options| and :guilabel:`Edit` for the keypair name.

+Deleting an SSH Keypair also deletes any associated :ref:`SSH Connections`. :ref:`Replication Tasks` or SFTP :ref:`Cloud Credentials` that use this keypair are disabled but not removed.

 .. index:: Tunables